kaustubhdeokar/Java-backend-implementations/spring-authenticaion/readme.md

 The user that we return/or create - is an implementation of the class UserDetails

+Login flow-
+-   Authentication auth = authenticationManager.authenticate(new UsernamePasswordAuthenticationToken(username, password));
+-   ProviderManager.authenticate
+-   AuthenticationProvider.authenticate
+    - Depending on the provider class
+    -   retrieveUser
+    -   getUserDetailsService().loadUserByUsername(username);
+    -   returns tokens.

+- Depending on the provider class, spring will inject appropriate filters.
+- We can also inject custom filters

 Session management
 - stateless
 - never
 - always

+- Authentication using JWTs
+- Symmetric
+  - User logs in, jwt token is generated and user gets that token, uses it in subsequent requests and then backend authenticates token and gives the resource access to the user
+- Asymmetric
+  - As above process but jwt using the private key and verified using the public key.

 OAuth authentication
 - different types to implement OAuth2.